kissmetrics/km-support/_posts/2015-10-16-how-to-name-and-structure-your-data.md

 Notice that this logs one event (`Signed Up`) with one property (`Sign Up Button Type`).
 We can add more properties to describe other Sign Up buttons if we want to.

+## What are some common naming mistakes?

+The reason why we want to make sure you are naming your events, properties, and property value correctly is so that you can report back on these metrics properly.
+Think of events as steps you want to see in a funnel report.
+You wouldn’t want to mix a user’s action along with their attributes in step of the funnel report.

+To highlight the right ways to name events, we’ve provided the following examples:

+**Incorrect way** (putting specific URL path in the event name):

+* Event: Visited blog post www.blog.com/123

+**Correct way**:

+* Event: Visited Blog Post
+* Property Name: Blog Title
+* Property Value: Blog-Title-Goes-Here

+**Incorrect way** (naming an event with a full description of the event) :

+* Event: Signed up for basic plan

+**Correct way**:

+* Event: Signed Up
+* Property Name: Plan Name
+* Property Value: Basic Plan

+**Incorrect way**  (naming an event with specifics such as the product and color):

+* Event: Added blue t-shirt to cart

+**Correct way**:

+* Event: Added to Cart
+* Property Name: Product name
+* Property Value: T-shirt
+* Property Name: Product color
+* Property Value: Blue

 ## How many events and properties should I have?

 Most of our customers have around 20 key events they track on their website or app.